Understanding Relationships With People Who Put Others Down: Psychology Of Bullying

 Why do people belittle others?

-What is the opposite of put down?
+What is the opposite of putting someone down?

-What to say when someone belittles you?
+What can you say when someone belittles you?